-Drift errors are caused by deviations in the performance of the measuring instrument that occurs after calibration.
+Deviations cause drift errors in the performance of the measuring instrument that occurs after calibration.
 The specific causes may vary depending on the types of gauge you are using; some of the most common causes of gauge drift include:

-By handling gauges properly and shielding them from damaging conditions these causes are avoidable.
-However, calibration drift can occur naturally over time, and then it will need to be looked into.
+Some of these causes can be avoided by handling gauges properly and shielding them from damaging conditions.
+However, calibration drift can occur naturally over time and must be looked into.

 Unaddressed calibration drift can lead to measurement errors.
-Not only will it give you skewed readings and increasing risk, but calibration drift can also harm the longevity of your equipment.
-This is especially true when the drift cause is by something other than natural degradation.
+Not only will it give you skewed readings and increase risk, but calibration drift can also harm the longevity of your equipment.
+This is especially true when the drift is caused by something other than natural degradation.

-Restoring calibration is essential to preserving your investment and ensuring you’ll have access to reliable measurements when you need them.
+Restoring calibration is essential to preserving your investment and ensuring you can access reliable measurements when needed.

 Solving Calibration Drift